marscolony2040/WaterfallDist/README.md

 # IRR
-Internal Rate of Return function for an inputted vector including investment and cashflows
+Internal Rate of Return function (made in C++) for an inputted vector including -investment and cashflows